binary-signal/fc-compiler/README.md

 source to source compiler for Fictional C language aka FC to C

 # Dependencies
-First install bison and flex tool
+First install Bison and Flex tools which are available to most unix systems

-In ubuntu open a terminal and run
+For example in Ubuntu OS open a terminal and run

 sudo apt-get install update